darigovresearch/Coronavirus-Flashcards/CONTRIBUTING.md

 6. .csv

 **Explanation**
-1. is literally `Corona Virus Flashcards` translated into the language that the flashcards are in,
+1. is literally `Coronavirus Flashcards` translated into the language that the flashcards are in,
 2. is the language code for the given language,
 3. the full language name translated in the given language
 4. is "Chapter X" is "Chapter" translated into the language followed by the chapter number (1, 2, 3 etc),